 Privacy Act Statement

-Thank you for visiting the U.S. Army Medicine Civilian Corps website, and for reviewing our Privacy Act Statement.
+Thank you for visiting the U.S. Defense Health Agency website, and for reviewing our Privacy Act Statement.

-The Civilian Corps website is provided as a public service by the U.S. Army Medical Command under the Department of the Army.
+The Civilian Corps website is provided as a public service by the Department of The Army, under the authority of the Department of Defense.
 The collection of personally identifiable information through this website is authorized by 10 U.S.C.
 Section 3013, Secretary of the Army; AR 600-20, Army Command Policy and E.O.
 9397(SSN).

-The principal purpose of this website is to provide information about career opportunities for medical and dental professionals with the U.S. Army Medical Command, and to enable interested candidates to apply for open positions.
+The principal purpose of this website is to provide information about career opportunities for medical professionals with the Defense Health Agency, and to enable interested candidates to apply for open positions.

-Information presented on the Civilian Corps website is considered public information and may be distributed or copied.
+Information presented on the DHA website is considered public information and may be distributed or copied.
 Use of appropriate byline/photo/image credits is requested.
-Personally identifiable information (PII) gathered through the Civilian Corps website is utilized by the U.S. Army Medical Command (MEDCOM) solely for purposes associated with assessing your employment application.
+Personally identifiable information (PII) gathered through the DHA website is utilized by the U.S. Defense Health Agency solely for purposes associated with assessing your employment application.
 In keeping with this purpose, your PII may also be shared with other government agencies and organizations as follows:

 If you complete an online application: